WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 4 – Voting

-Section 1
+Section 1.

 All voting at the Association meetings, except for elections, shall be via voice unless a clear majority cannot be determined.
 In this case, a show of hands shall be used.

-Section 2
+Section 2.

-For elections, paper ballots shall be used.
+For elections, paper ballots shall be used unless the election is not contested.

-Section 3
+Section 3.

 On any vote of the Association, a paper ballot may be used if requested by a majority of the Active members present.